Ray99-cpu/water_quality_analysis/README.md

 ### The table below outlines the measurements, substances,solids and elements that come to be found in the water source.
-The World Health Organisation's standard indicates what is acceptable for humnan consumption.
+The UK's and World Health Organisation's standards indicates what is acceptable for human consumption.